elton-cheung/verto_app/README.md

 1. Forgot Password page is not connected to the Verto API as Verto has not created one yet.
 2. Profile screen is a placeholder and does not hold any information.
 3. Settings screen is undeveloped and does not hold any information.
 4. AddProduct screen was developed using a form builder library called tcomb-form-native.
-In hindsight, we reccommend to Verto they use another library or use native built-in components as this library is deprecated.
+In hindsight, we recommend to Verto they use another library or use native built-in components as this library is deprecated.
 The uploads also use a static price.
 5. DetailsScreen is a frontend mockup.
 Buy/Message buttons don't navigate anywhere.
 User and description is static, but the other fields are pulled from the database.

 ## Verto Useful Components